About the Practice Portal

-- The content is revised based on comments.
-The page is published online in a beta format and made accessible to invited members of the profession for review and comment on the material.
+- The page is published online and made accessible for review and comment on the material.

 Clinical topic and professional issue content will be reviewed, and, as necessary, revised, on a regular basis.
 Timing for this revision will be determined by the speed of new developments in the evidence base for a given topic area.